Tenrys/csgo_richpresence/README.md

 ## Recommended:

-1. Download the [latest release](https://github.com/Tenrys/csgo_richpresence/releases/latest)'s zip file.
+1. Download the [latest release](https://github.com/Tenrys/csgo_richpresence/releases/latest)'s `release.zip` file.
-2. Extract the zip file's content in a folder somewhere you judge appropriate for a program that you won't be touching.
+2. Extract its contents in a folder somewhere you judge appropriate for a program that you won't be touching.
 3. Run `csgo_richpresence_installer.exe` in there, read carefully and follow its instructions.
 4. You should now have installed the program!
 It will run automatically next time you start Windows, in the background.
     - If you wish to uninstall it, run `csgo_richpresence_installer.exe` with the `--uninstall` command line option.